Laser Viewing Cards

 When working with laser beams in non-visible spectral regions (i.e., with infrared light or ultraviolet light), it is often essential to have some way of making beam positions and beam profiles visible.
 A low-cost way of doing this is using laser viewing cards, also called infrared sensor cards or detector cards.
 Such a tool – often made of a plastic (e.g. polyester) with the size of a credit card or larger – has a photosensitive area which emits visible light (or in some cases changes its color) when it is hit by laser light in a certain wavelength region.
 It therefore becomes possible e.g. to follow the path of a laser beam and to check whether it hits optical components at the desired positions.

 Judging the beam intensity profile and beam diameter, however, is hardly possible with such a simple tool, partly due to the highly nonlinear detection characteristics and scattering within the material.
 (Typically, the observed spot appears larger if the laser power is increased.)
-For such purposes, one may use infrared viewers (in case of infrared light), which however are far more expensive.
+For such purposes, one may use infrared viewers (in the case of infrared light), which however are far more expensive.

 Operation Principles of Sensor Cards